First Year Reprint Exam

 Candidates for graduation must file an official application for graduation in the Office of the Associate Dean for Graduate Studies in the first month of the term in which graduation is expected.

 At least two weeks before the final examination, the student provides the Graduate Program Administrator with the title of the dissertation and the time and place for its oral presentation to the public.
 This information is published in The Neurotransmitter, and is sent to all appropriate departments of the University for posting.

 Final Oral Examination

 The student begins by making a public presentation of the research project.
 Approximately 45 minutes are allotted for this presentation.
 After a brief period for questions and discussion with the public, the candidate and the committee move to a conference room to complete the oral examination.
-When the questioning is complete, the candidate leaves the room while the committee evaluates the dissertation and its defense.
+The committee may wish to confer privately before the student joins for the defense.
+When questioning of the candidate is completed, the candidate leaves the room while the committee evaluates the dissertation and its defense.
 The committee selects one of the following options: pass, revision of the written document and/or additional oral questioning at a later time, or fail.
 If the committee requires revision of the written document and/or additional oral questioning at a later time, this needs to be completed within a three-month period.
 If the student fails the thesis defense, the student may take the exam again within three months.
 Failure to pass the thesis defense on a second occasion will result in the student being terminated from the program.
 At the conclusion of the defense, the student is provided with a verbal summary of the committee's deliberations.
 In addition, a report signed by all members of the committee, including the research advisor, is sent to the Associate Dean for Graduate Studies.
-When the decision of the committee is not unanimous, the matter is resolved by the Dean.
+When the decision of the committee is not unanimous, the matter is resolved by that Dean.